 The rear sight is adjustable in elevation and windage.
 However, it too is very crude when compared to that of the Walther LP53.
 Unlike the Walther, it is very easy to knock the windage assembly so that the whole unit rotates to left or right.
 Don’t expect this pistol to remain sighted in for long!

 Whilst both the Walther and the Predom have a recess in the muzzle to accept the rod of a cocking aid, it would appear that the Predom was not supplied with one.
-Certainly the manual supplied with this pistol makes no mention of a cocking aid.
+Certainly, the manual supplied with this pistol makes no mention of a cocking aid.

 There are at least three known variations of this air pistol.
-The early model up to about 1975 was marked “Lucznik” in a fine script font on the left hand side of the receiver.
-It was also stamped with the year of manufacture and serial number on the left hand side of the breech.
+The early model up to about 1975 was marked “Lucznik” in a fine script font on the left-hand side of the receiver.
+It was also stamped with the year of manufacture and serial number on the left-hand side of the breech.
 The finish of the alloy receiver appears to be smooth.

 The second variation dates from 1974 to 1976.
 Note the overlap in years with the first variant.
 These pistols are marked “PREDOM-LUCZNIK” in large plain font.
 They were also marked “Wz.
 1970” with “Wz” meaning “model” and “Kal.
 4,5mm” to indicate the calibre of the pistol.
-Similar to the first variant, they were also marked with the year of manufacture and serial number on the left hand side of the breech.
+Similar to the first variant, they were also marked with the year of manufacture and serial number on the left-hand side of the breech.
 The finish of the alloy receiver on the second variant can be either matt black with a fine texture similar to fine sandpaper, perhaps parkerized, or it can also be found with a black crinkle paint finish.

-The third variant, from 1976 onwards, is identical to the second variant except it is marked with an “F” within a pentagon towards the rear of the pistol on the left hand side of the receiver.
-The symbol is a German requirement introduced on January 1st 1970 which indicated that such an air pistol had a power of up to 7.5 joules or 5.53 ft/lbs and could be owned without a license.
+The third variant, from 1976 onwards, is identical to the second variant except it is marked with an “F” within a pentagon towards the rear of the pistol on the left-hand side of the receiver.
+The symbol is a German requirement introduced on January 1st 1970 which indicated that such an air pistol had power of up to 7.5 joules or 5.53 ft/lbs and could be owned without a license.
 Known examples with the pentagon symbol date from 1976 onwards with some marked and some not.
 This may indicate that Zaklady Metalowe Predom-Lucznik did not or was unable to sell their products in West Germany until the mid-1970s.

 The Predom was supplied in either a light brown thick cardboard box or in a faux leather case lined in green canvas style material which is perhaps intended to have a military look.
-Cased examples were supplied with a metal push rod with leather disc.
+Cased examples were supplied with a metal push rod with a leather disc.
 The leather disc would protect the muzzle or breech as the rod was pushed all the way in.
 In both cases, the pistol was supplied with an instruction manual, test target card and perhaps a quality control slip.
 A brown leather Polish army issue shoulder holster was also available.

 The pistol was used by the Polish army as a training pistol.
 With the spring housed in the grip of the pistol, the recoil could mimic that of a cartridge firing pistol.
 There are crates of surplus Predoms available making this air pistol far from rare.
 It’s clear that the pistol was mass-produced on a low-budget for military training purposes.
-However, it has also found its way into the civilian market and has ultimately become a collectible item probably due to its Polish heritage, vintage period of manufacture and also that it was a cheeky copy of the far superior Walther LP53.
+However, it has also found its way into the civilian market and has ultimately become a collectable item probably due to its Polish heritage, the vintage period of manufacture and also that it was a cheeky copy of the far superior Walther LP53.